Paris Community Hospital Ratings & Violations

 In a comparison analysis among all other U.S. Medical Centers and Hospitals, Paris community Hospital maintains an overall “B+” ranking score, placing it in the 60th percentile.
 According to Analytics MD, the hospital’s areas of strength include overall patient satisfaction and doctor communication with patients.
 Even so, the level of frustrated patients leaving the emergency department is ranked in the 50th percentile of all hospitals in the United States.

-The Health and Human Services Website, Hospital Compare, collects information on readmission rates on every hospital in the United States.
-This snapshot of data provides valuable information so the hospital can take steps to prevent complications and provide discharge education to the patient while they make a smooth transition to another care facility (nursing home, assisted living center, etc.) or the family’s home.
-For the timeframe between 07/01/2012 at 06/30/2015, Paris community Hospital had the following readmission rates that include:
+The Health and Human Services Website, Hospital Compare, collects information on readmission rates at every hospital in the United States.
+This snapshot of data provides valuable information to the hospital can take steps to prevent complications and provide discharge education to the patient while they make a smooth transition to another care facility (nursing home, assisted living center, etc.) or the family’s home.
+For the timeframe between 07/01/2014 at 06/30/2017, Paris Community Hospital had the following readmission rates that include:

 Hospital Compare accumulates data on the 30-day mortality rates of hospitals across the nation.
 This information is used to determine adverse outcomes and how they correlate with quality of care.
 For the timeframe between 07/01/2012 at 06/30/2015, the hospital had the following 30-day mortality rates that include: